KocUniversity/COMP100-2021F-PS3/Instructions.md

 ## Problem 3: Binary Palindromes

 Palindromes are sequence of characters that are identical forward and backward.
 In this problem, you are given an integer `length` and you are expected to return all possible binary palindromes that have length `length`.
 You should use recursion.
-The order of your list is not important.
+In this case, the order of your list is important, do not change the print statement.

 **Example:**
-Given `length=3`, your function should return
+Given `length=3`, your output should be
 ```
-["000", "010", "101", "111"]
+000
+010
+101
+111
 ```